HarunaYo/JP-FTA-UR/README.md

 In hence, policies to promoting positive factors (tariff margin and import size) are limited.
 It is assumed that the negative factors are the main obstacle for utilizing FTA as seen from the past research papers.

-Therefore, for the future research, negative factors such as restrictiveness of rules of origin and other various costs shall be included as the independent variables in the regression model and explore policies to improve the FTA utilization rate.
+Therefore, for the future research, negative factors such as restrictiveness of rules of origin and other various costs shall be included as independent variables in the regression model and explore policies to improve the FTA utilization rate.